Apartness relations between propositions: Apartness terms

 \begin{proposition} Rijke's first candidate, the term $(x \wedge \neg y) \vee (\neg x \wedge y)$, constitutes an apartness term on a Heyting algebra $H$ precisely if $H$ is a Boolean algebra. \begin{proof} Let $x \# y$ denote the term in the theorem statement.
 Clearly $x \# y$ satisfies irreflexivity and symmetry in any Heyting algebra.
 Moreover, $\bot \# y = y$ and $y \# \top = \neg y$ both hold for all $y$.
 Now assume that $x \# y$ is cotransitive in $H$ as well.
 Then we can prove that the law of excluded middle holds in $H$ by taking an arbitrary $x \in H$ and arguing as follows:

 This shows that if $\#$ is cotransitive then $H$ is a Boolean algebra.
-Conversely, if $H$ is a Boolean algebra, then an eight-fold case distinction argument in CPC immediately shows that $x \# y$ satisfies both cotransitivity and tightness. \end{proof} \end{proposition}
+Conversely, if $H$ is a Boolean algebra, then an eight-fold case distinction argument in classical propositional logic immediately shows that $x \# y$ satisfies both cotransitivity and tightness. \end{proof} \end{proposition}

 \begin{proposition} Rijke's second candidate, the term $\neg (x \leftrightarrow y)$ constitutes an apartness term on a Heyting algebra $H$ precisely if $H$ satisfies the weak law of excluded middle, $\neg x \vee \neg\neg x = \top$ for all $x \in H$. \begin{proof} As in Proposition~\ref{prop:lem-rijke1}, the term satisfies irreflexivity and symmetry in any Heyting algebra.
 And again, it's easy to show that $y \# \top = \neg y$ holds for all $y \in H$.
 This time, however, we have $\bot \# y = \neg\neg y$ instead of $\bot \# y = y$.
 Assuming that $x \# y$ is cotransitive in $H$, we can prove that the weak law of excluded middle holds in $H$ by taking an arbitrary $x \in H$ and arguing as follows: